 What Is The Best Penny Stock Newsletter?

-The best penny stock newsletter is difficult to say, because no penny stock newsletters have performed nearly as well as those we’ve laid out above.
+The best penny stock newsletter is difficult to say, since no penny stock newsletters have performed as well as the newsletters I’ve laid out above.
 Some investors subscribe to newsletters like Penny Stock Prophet ($97 lifetime), Falcon Stocks ($197 annually), Penny Stock Dream ($450 annually), Penny Pro ($999 annually), and Penny Picks (free), but when it comes to maximizing your ROI, you’re better off with a more traditional newsletter.

 Where Should I Get Good Investing Advice?

 You want to ensure that you get your investing advice from trusted sources, which generally means investors who are putting their own money into the trades they suggest.
 Capitalist Exploits and Oxford Communiqué do this, though the other newsletter publishers on this list don’t disclose whether they invest their own money into the stocks that they promote.

 From the list above, the newsletter that offers the most contrarian outlook is certainly Capitalist Exploits, since they’ve built their entire brand around finding value where others aren’t looking.
 If you want to get a feel for the sort of investing perspectives they advocate, sign up to their newsletter for just $1 for your first 30 days.